15 Unwritten “Rules” of Dining Out in France

 I will note that I’ve heard the occasional report of a server asking patrons for a tip.
 Honestly, this is not normal, but if this happens to you, you can feel totally fine ignoring it.

-8. Some Words Are Not As They Seem
+10. Some Words Are Not As They Seem

 There are a few French dining terms that look familiar but mean something different than they do in English.
 First up: le menu.

 In France, this isn’t the full list of what’s available; rather, it refers to a fixed-price meal, usually with a starter, main, and dessert.
-Sometimes called le formule, these are especially common (and often a great deal) at lunchtime.
+Sometimes called la formule, these are especially common (and often a great deal) at lunchtime.

 If you want to see everything the restaurant offers, ask for la carte — that’s the actual menu in the English sense.

 Another one to watch: entrée.
 In the US, that means a main dish.
 But in France, an entrée is the starter.
 The main course is called le plat principal.
-Easy to mix up, but once you know, it all makes a lot more sense.

-9. You May Need Reservations
+11. You May Need Reservations

-11. Popular Proteins in French Cuisine
+13. Popular Proteins in French Cuisine

 Duck, lamb, and beef are the most common meats you’ll see in French restaurants.
 Chicken and ham show up occasionally, but not nearly as often as they do in the US.